If you already have a pension plan you probably know that it is an extremely tax efficient way of saving money for your retirement years.

-- they are invested in funds that still match their attitude to risk
+Are you invested in funds that still match your attitude to risk

-- their existing arrangements are appropriate to the stage they are at in their pension investment cycle
+Existing arrangements are appropriate to the stage you are at in your pension investment cycle

-- they have up to date valuations on their policies
+Have you up to date valuations on your policies

-- they know the direction on what exact retirement benefits they are trying to achieve
+Know the direction on what exact retirement benefits you are trying to achieve

 10 to 15 years from retirement is a sensible investment for those people who put the time aside with a qualified pension advisor to assess and employ an effective pension funding strategy.